myzhang1029/Debian-web-terminal/README.md

 # Debian-web-terminal

+ARCHIVED: This project is no longer updated, but the source is still usable at your own risk.
-Debian with C/C++ developing environment and butterfly web terminal
+Debian with C/C++ developing environment and butterfly web terminal.